jywu20/Notes/Computer Science/Logic and PLT/llvm.md

-What we want is *automatic* optimization on *existing*, *human readable* codes, leaving intrinsics call and pragmas to libraries like OpenBLAS, which is mainly written in C (the Fortran files are for testing and reference).
+What we want is *automatic* optimization on *existing*, *human readable* codes, leaving intrinsics call and pragmas to libraries like OpenBLAS, which is indeed mainly written in C (the Fortran files are for testing and reference).
 But this turns out to be hard - see the next section.

 Note: sometimes manual optimization is always needed.